bpurkuti/PythonBankAPI/README.md

    The Banking App API is a Server-side application that facilitates the management of Client's Bank Accounts.
 A client create new accounts of various categories.
 Clients can deposit or withdraw funds from the account as well as close out accounts.

+## Tech Stack
-### Used Python/Flask to create the API.
+Used Python/Flask to create the API.
 PostgreSQL as the RDBMS and Postman for testing our API through http requests.
 Also, Pytest for unittesting purposes

 ## I looked at these requirements before starting the project.
 1. All endpoints listed below must have a Postman test verifying functionality